danpape/YubiKey-Guide/README.md

 ## Entropy

+(DXP: make sure to edit this after you get your oneRNG)

 Generating keys will require a lot of randomness.
 To check the available bits of entropy available on Linux:

 ```console